-7.02.04 - Phytoplasma and virus diseases of forest trees
+7.02.04 - Phytoplasma and virome of forest and urban trees

 Plant Viruses (a comment by Carmen Büttner and Risto Jalkanen)

 A lack of knowledge of the presence and frequency leads to the impression that viral diseases in forest trees are rare and therefore not important.
 The opposite is true.

 Continuing surveys of forested areas, public greens and of young seedlings in nurseries seem to confirm the dispersal of viruses in many plants with virus associated symptoms.
 Viruses induce alterations in a tree's metabolism and alter plants predisposition.
 Any infected plant has to be considered as an infection source.
 Young plants from nurseries might later be planted in public gardens and expand infections over a large area.
 From the economic point of view one should be aware that virus diseased plants may increase production costs because of the possibly decreased growth of infected stock plants and that may damage subsequent field performance.
 Viruses are responsible for far greater economic losses than generally recognized, because due to extremely high diversity in the symptom appearance they are very different from those attributed to bacteria and fungi.
 Losses are often more insidious and less conspicuous and therefore go unnoticed and untreated